MScholtes/VirtualDesktop/ReadMe.txt

 C# command line tool to manage virtual desktops in Windows 10 and Windows 11

-Version 1.19, 2024-09-01
+Version 1.20, 2025-01-18
-- faster API call FindWindow instead of EnumWindows
+- new parameters /PinActiveWindow and /UnPinActiveWindow
-- Windows 11: animated switch to new desktop
+- Windows 11: new parameter /Amimation to enable or disable animated desktop switches
+- nicer icon :-)
+- window handles can be negative

 (look for a powershell version here: https://github.com/MScholtes/PSVirtualDesktop